joannecheng/joannecheng.github.io/_posts/2018-03-06-exploring-earthquake-clusters.markdown

 #### ColumnDataSource

-`ColumnDataSource` is a data structure used by Bokeh that maps names to sequences (Python lists, numpy arrays, Pandas series).
+[`ColumnDataSource`](https://bokeh.pydata.org/en/latest/docs/reference/models/sources.html#bokeh.models.sources.ColumnDataSource) is a data structure used by Bokeh that maps names to sequences (Python lists, numpy arrays, Pandas series).
-In this case, we called our "x" and "y" data `x` and `y`, respectively, and we also added another column called `desc` that is used for our tooltips (the `HoverTool` object).
+In this case, we called our "x" and "y" lists in our `ColumnDataSource` object `x` and `y`, respectively, and we added another column called `desc` that contains a text description of each earthquake.
+The `desc` list is used for our tooltips (the `HoverTool` object).
-This data structure keeps all of the attributes to our data in one place.
+This structure keeps all of the attributes to our data in one place.

 #### Tooltips